flyway/flywaydb.org/documentation/configuration/parameters/target.md

   <li><code>latest</code>: the latest version of the schema, as defined by the migration with the highest version</li>
 </ul>

+## Fuzzy Matching
+{% include teams.html %}

+Appending a version number with a `?` character will enable _"fuzzy matching"_ where Flyway will match the closest version available (specified number or below for `migrate`, specified number or above for `undo`) rather than throwing an exception.

 ## Default

 `latest` for versioned migrations, `current` for undo migrations.